-The IR Society Best Practice Awards 2016 are now open!
+The IR Society Best Practice Awards 2016 are now closed!

 The promotion of best practice in IR is one of the cornerstones of the IR Society's existence and the annual Best Practice Awards, now in their 16th year, play a crucial part in this.

 The awards are in two parts - the self-entry awards and the voted awards.

 The self-entry awards are open to all companies listed on a recognised stock exchange that wish to demonstrate their commitment to good investor communications.

 These award categories and entry criteria have been streamlined to reflect changes in the operating and regulatory environment that have led to the need for faster, clearer and more dynamic investor communications.

 Entries are scored against criteria based on the Society’s guidelines for best practice in investor communications.
 We also ask companies to add a statement of their own to support the entry.
 This gives companies an opportunity to share their approach to the award and to highlight what works for them and their audience.

 Having completed the scoring on both a quantitative and qualitative basis, shortlists are submitted to a panel of judges drawn from users of annual reports and accounts.